genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/02_quick-start/index.md

 ## Preparation
 Before you start, make sure you have the relevant [hardware and software](../../getting-started/quick-start/hardware-and-software/).

-For this tutorial please use Windows as development environment and WSL/CentOS as runtime environment.
+For this tutorial, use Windows as development environment and WSL/CentOS as runtime environment.
 You need to [install these](../../getting-started/prerequisites/installing-wsl/).
 You can then proceed to the first step of the Quick start - [creating a new project](../../getting-started/quick-start/create-a-new-project/).